 This trek does not require a guide per se, but only people with the right gear, food, and experience should attempt this trek without a guide.
 Be prepared to be our for three nights at least.
 To get to the “trailhead”, you’ll need to hire a car in Karakol.

-On the final day of the trek, you arrive at a developed yurt lodge with pools filled with natural hot spring water. there is seriously no better way to finishing a challenging trek than soaking your weary bones with a cup of red wine in hand.
+On the final day of the trek, you arrive at a developed yurt lodge with pools filled with natural hot spring water.
+There is seriously no better way to finish a challenging trek than soaking your weary bones with a cup of red wine in hand.

 Along with the hot springs, the trip highlight for me was camping out for a night at Ala Kul lake during a rainstorm.